About the Program

 Dimiter Angelov, PhD, Dumbarton Oaks Professor of Byzantine History, Harvard University

-Emma Dench, DPhil, McLean Professor of Ancient and Modern History and of Classics and Dean of the Graduate School of Arts and Sciences, Harvard University
+Emma Dench, DPhil, McLean Professor of Ancient and Modern History and of the Classics and Dean of the Graduate School of Arts and Sciences, Harvard University

-PhD, Associate Professor of History, Northeastern University
+Ilham Khuri-Makdisi, PhD, Associate Professor of History, Northeastern University

 Gregory Nagy, PhD, Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature, Harvard University